For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 digital meat thermometer

-This digital meat thermometer costs a few pounds and will transform your cooking habits forever.
+This digital meat thermometer costs under £5 and will transform your cooking habits forever.

-If you don't know what the optimum temperature for whatever you're cooking is, a quick Google will help you out.
+If you don't know the optimum temperature of whatever you're cooking, a quick Google will help you out.

 Get this meat thermometer »